Drezxzx/zdev/README.md

-# zDev - The Social Network for Developers
+# zdev - The Social Network for Developers

 **zDev** is a platform exclusively designed for developers, aimed at facilitating interaction, learning, and collaboration on programming projects.
 Here, you can share code snippets, start discussions, discover new projects, and much more.